Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_ruby.md

 ### Step 2: Import needed dependencies

 The simplest form of securing data with Basis Theory is through our API with a JSON body.
-In Ruby, this requires a few different libraries to make an API call.
+In Ruby, you can start with just an HTTP client library, for this example we use the `uri`, `net/http`, and `json` libraries to make an API call.
 At the top of your file, you’ll import the following dependencies:

 ```ruby
 require 'uri'